 Bowfin fishes are ambush predators that lurk in the shallows at night, hunting for prey.

 Bowfins can survive for a long time without feeding.

 The male bowfin creates a nest in shallow vegetated waters.
 The nest is made by biting off roots, creating a vegetation clearing for the eggs.
 Two females often spawn in one nest and will spawn in multiple nests in the spring.
 Spawning usually occurs at night.
 The males guard the nests and introduce air to the eggs—the eggs hatch in about 8 to 10 days.

 After the eggs hatch, the young bowfin attaches to small vegetation’s small roots by an adhesive organ, similar to pikes—the male bowfin guards both the incubating eggs and fry remaining in the nest.
 The males guard the young that travel in schools until they reach about 3 to 4 inches long.
 Spawning for these fishes usually occurs in weedy shallows between April and June in Florida.

 Fishing for Bowfins

-Several anglers consider them trash fish and not good enough for a table fare, but they can be quite tasty if prepared in the right manner.
+Several anglers consider them trash fish and not good enough for table fare, but they can be pretty tasty if prepared properly.
 Most of the time, anglers go after this fish only for sport as it is not the most popular fish to eat.
 Bowfin fish might not be known as the river’s tastiest fish, but it can be prepared enough to justify serving it at the dinner table.